top of page

 But it turns out, Pooh wasn’t there just for a friendly visit.
 He had something on his mind.
 Specifically, he was worried about his friend Eeyore, who as we all know, is no stranger to the dark clouds of depression.
 Pooh told me how he wanted to help Eeyore but didn't want to come off as bossy or telling him what to do — because let's face it, nobody likes to be bossed around, not even a gloomy donkey!

 As we continued talking, I introduced Pooh to the Mental Health Warrior Program I created, which is based on my own experiences.
-It’s a SELF-HELP approach designed to empower people with Mindset and Lifestyle changes, so they can build resilience and triumph over life's challenges.
+It’s a SELF-HELP approach designed to empower people with Mindset and Lifestyle changes, so we can all build resilience and triumph over our life's challenges!

-I then suggested to Pooh a way he could help Eeyore without making him feel like he was being told what to do: By Sharing My Story!
+I suggested to Pooh that a great way to help Eeyore, without making him feel like he was being told what to do, would be to share my story!

 Powerful Result 1: Offering Hope Through Empathy